nabilfikrisp/backend-proxy/README.md

 **Use this when:**

-- ✅ Working with HTTP-only internal networks
+- ✅ Working with HTTP only internal networks
-- ✅ Integrating third-party APIs that expose sensitive keys
+- ✅ Integrating third party APIs that expose sensitive keys
 - ✅ Legacy systems where refactoring isn't feasible
 - ✅ Microservices requiring encrypted communication
-- ✅ Client-side API calls that must happen in the browser
+- ✅ Client side API calls that must happen in the browser

 **Don't use this when:**

-- ❌ You can use server-side data fetching (Next.js Server Actions, Nuxt Server Routes, etc.)
+- ❌ You can use server side data fetching (Next.js Server Actions, Nuxt Server Routes, etc.)
 - ❌ HTTPS is available and sufficient for your security needs
 - ❌ You're building a greenfield project with modern frameworks